6.4 Performance Management and Feedback

 • What documentation and process are required before action?

-In situational judgment items, the best answer often slows down a manager who wants immediate discipline without feedback or documentation.
-It may also push a manager to act when they have avoided a clear issue.
-The professional HR response is balanced: clear expectations, timely support, factual documentation, and consistent follow-through.
+When multiple employees fail the same task, the cause is usually systemic — training, process, staffing, or technology — not individual.
+When one employee struggles, HR still diagnoses whether support or accountability fits.
+In situational-judgment items, the best answer often slows a manager who wants immediate discipline without feedback or documentation, and conversely pushes a manager to act on an issue they have avoided.
+The professional HR stance is balanced: clear expectations, timely support, factual records, and consistent follow-through.

 Test Your Knowledge